ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ## Building for Production

-Once you've installed the FastBoot addon, a Node.js-compatible build of your app is automatically included when you run `ember build`.
+Once you've installed the FastBoot addon, a Node-compatible build of your app is automatically included when you run `ember build`.
 As with any other Ember build, you'll want to build for the production environment when deploying for your users to use:

 ```sh